ImmanuelEgboche/ML-Practice-/1-2 week/LinearRegression.md

 - The value of MSE is scale-dependent, whihc means it can vary significantly across datasets with different scales.
 Which can make it challenging to compare across datasets

+###

+- You would want the MSE to be as small as possible compared to the variance.
+A standard measure for this is the coefficient of determination, also known as "R squared":
+    𝑅2=1−𝑀𝑆𝐸𝑣𝑎𝑟(𝑌).

 ## Practice